MCreator/MCreator/plugins/mcreator-localization/help/default/beitem/hand_equipped.md

-If enabled, this will render the item like tools while in hand.
+If this parameter is enabled, the item will render with the tool item transform in the player's hand.